julianstefinovic/DanceGPT2/README.md

 ## Trained Model Weights

-To load the model weights from a checkpoint, please find the `model.safetensors` file in [this](https://huggingface.co/JulianS/DanceGPT2/tree/main) HuggingFace repository and use the location of the file as the `checkpoint_dir` in the `training.ipynb` codebook.
+To load the model weights from a checkpoint, please find the `model.safetensors` file in [this](https://huggingface.co/JulianS/DanceGPT2/tree/main) HuggingFace repository and use the file path as the `checkpoint_dir` in the `training.ipynb` notebook.